Marcelosmbrrr/devops/README.md

 # About

 This project is built with Laravel 11 to explore the integration of advanced DevOps tools throughout the development and production lifecycle.
-The objective is to explode and learn the essential of modern DevOps practices.
+The objective is explore the essential of modern DevOps practices.

 ## Gitflow